 On the otherhand, the Day Trading Model produces lower average returns, but it also has less short term risk.
 The Model often carries 10-15 different positions at a time, which means that each position’s size is usually between 2-5% of the total portfolio.
 This means that a big loss in one position will have a relatively small impact on the overall portfolio.

-Day trading leads to more consistent returns.
+Another advantage of day trading is that it leads to more consistent returns.

 Day trading does not allow you to maximize long term performance.
 In order to maximize long term performance, you must swing big for home runs.
 That’s what we do with the Medium-Long Term Model.
 We want to ride the bull market’s rallies as much as possible, and when we do we use leverage to magnify our returns.